Updating Results

 Entry Requirements

-The postgraduate psychology programs are highly competitive and there are many more applicants than places available.
+The postgraduate programs in Clinical Psychology are highly competitive and there are many more applicants than places available.
 Therefore, at Griffith there is a highly structured application process.
-Admission to the Master of Professional Psychology is restricted to students who are eligible for provisional registration with the Psychology Board of Australia.
+Admission to all Clinical Psychology programs is restricted to students who are registered Psychologists or who are eligible for provisional registration with the Psychology Board of Australia.
 The application process involves three stages.

 Stage 1: The application

-• Academic Achievement/Intellectual Ability: Applicants must have completed a program in Psychology extending over four years and accredited by the Australian Psychology Accreditation Council (APAC) or equivalent as determined by the Australian Psychological Society.
-The Grade Point Average (GPA) in the undergraduate degree, fourth year and relevant courses will be taken into account.
-A minimum of an Honours Second Class Division B (or equivalent) is required.
+• Academic Achievement/Intellectual Ability: Applicants must have completed a program in Psychology extending over four years and accredited by the Australian Psychology Accreditation Council (APAC).
+Preference is given to applicants who have completed an Honours degree in Psychology which involves an individual research project awarded at the level of a First or Second Class Division A. It is highly desirable that applicants will have completed courses or units that are relevant to Clinical Psychology (for example, Abnormal Psychology, Counselling Psychology or Health Psychology).
+The Grade Point Average in the undergraduate degree, fourth year and relevant courses will be taken into account.

 • Support from Referees: Two referee reports are required - one from an academic who knows your work well and a second from a professional referee who can attest to your interpersonal and counselling capabilities.
 See below for the Australian Psychology Postgraduate Program Reference Request System process.

-Applicants are assessed by a panel of program staff who are registered psychologists in the multi-station interview process.
+Applicants are assessed by a panel of clinical program staff in the multi-station interview process.
 Applicants will be ranked according to their performance at each station and those ranked highly enough will be offered a place in the program.

 Stage 3: The offer